The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

 Let’s look at a few examples.

-This is how Knobs Co has done it –– setting up a B2C focused site that allows B2B buyers to sign in, and get additional benefits like price discounts, white glove service and more.
+This is how Knobs Co has done it.
+The company created a B2C focused site that allows B2B buyers to sign in and get additional benefits like price discounts, white glove service, and more.

 You don’t need a blog to do this.
 You just need evergreen, smart information, ideally using graphics and video in addition to text to explain your product, who it is right for, how to use it, etc.